MichaelTeti/NEMO/scripts/lca_scripts/README.md

 Here are various scripts and functions that are used in the LCA experiments, mostly for analysis and visualization of the LCA model during training.

-# Creating File Path Lists
+# Creating File Path Lists for Training
 First, it is necessary to create .txt files with the file paths of the video frames the LCA model will be trained on in order.
 To do this, we use the [make_image_fpath_list.py](https://github.com/MichaelTeti/NEMO/blob/main/scripts/lca_scripts/make_image_fpath_list.py)